bashirafarhin/keeper/README.md

 #### **Gets user profile**

 **GET /profile**
-Requires token in the header for authorization gets user profile
+- Requires token in the header for authorization

-**Request:**

 **Response:**